chocolatey/choco-wiki/CentralManagement/CentralManagementSetupWeb.md

 1. Then restart the website by running from admin powershell: `Get-Process ChocolateySoftware.ChocolateyManagement.Web.Mvc | Stop-Process`

-> :warning: **WARNING**: Do not put `sec:` in front of any values that you are adding/modifying directly.
+> :warning: **WARNING**: Do not put `sec:` or `secure-` at the start (prefix) of any values that you are adding/modifying directly.
 That tells Chocolatey components they are encrypted and it will attempt to decrypt them for use.
 If that is done incorrectly, it will cause things to crash.

 ___